liximomo/vscode-sftp/README.md

   privateKeyPath: null, // absolute path to user private key
   passphrase: null,
   passive: false, // ftp passive mode

+  // try interactive authentication, useful for dual auth. (requires the server has keyboard-interactive enabled)
+  interactiveAuth: true,

   /**
    * The final remotePath of select file or directory is {remotePath in config file} + {local file Path relative to `config root`}.